 The core function of ITAC as captured in section 2 of the International Trade Administration Act, 71 of 2002 (the ITA Act) is to foster economic growth and development in order to raise incomes and promote investment and employment in the Republic of South Africa (South Africa) and the broader Southern African Customs Union (SACU).
 SACU consists of South Africa, the Republic of Botswana, the Republic of Namibia, the Kingdom of Lesotho and the Kingdom of e-Swatini.
 ITAC executes its mandate within a set legal framework, in particular the ITA Act read together with the SACU Agreement, the Promotion of Administrative Justice Act, 3 of 2000 and the South African Constitution.
 ITAC's work contributes to the realisation of government's policy imperatives as articulated in the National Development Plan, New Growth Path, the Industrial Policy Action Plan and South Africa's Trade Policy and Strategy Framework.
-ITAC will also have regard to the re-imagined industrial strategy as called for by the South African President in his State of the Nation Address.
+ITAC will also have regard to the re-imagined industrial strategy as called for by the South African President in his State of the Nation Address and sector master plans which were developed pursuant to the President's address.